What does Peppol stand for?

 In Europe, Germany, France, the UK, Spain, Sweden and Italy are among several others who are part of the network.
 Outside of Europe, countries such as Singapore, Australia, and New Zealand have also utilised the network to exchange electronic invoices.

 How does Peppol work?

-Firstly, when businesses are looking to set themselves up with Peppol, they need to be with a provider that has a certified Access Point, such as Unifiedpost Group.
+Firstly, when businesses are looking to set themselves up with Peppol services, they need to be with a provider that has a certified Access Point, such as Unifiedpost Group.

-Once this is set up, the supplier can send e-invoices to the Access Point which will then validate the document to ensure it can be sent via the Peppol network.
-After this check is complete, the document is sent to the buyer’s Access Point to then be validated and processed into their accounts payable (AP) system.
+Once this is set up, the supplier can send e-invoices, and other electronic document types, to the Access Point which will then validate the document to ensure it can be sent via the Peppol network.
+After this check is complete, the look-up searches for the recipient’s Peppol ID and then the document is sent to the buyer’s Access Point to then be validated and processed into their accounts payable (AP) system.